Michael Harris II Player Props: Braves vs. Phillies

 Michael Harris II At The Plate

-- Harris II is batting .169 with four doubles, a home run and eight walks.
+- Harris II has four doubles, a home run and eight walks while batting .165.

-- Harris II has had a base hit in 14 of 27 games this year, and multiple hits once.
+- Harris II has had a base hit in 14 of 28 games this season, and multiple hits once.

-- Harris II has driven in a run in four games this season (14.8%), including one multiple-RBI game.
+- Harris II has driven in a run in five games this season (17.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.